Looking for the best apps to save money in Nigeria?

 KoloPay

-Kolopay is a more recent app to save money that currently offers 2 saving plans: EasySave and Autosave.
+Kolopay is a more recent apps for saving money in Nigeria that currently offers 2 saving plans: EasySave and Autosave.

 While easysave allows you to save money, autosave does the savings for you automatically.
 This depends on the schedule you choose.
 It can be daily, weekly, or monthly.

-I’m conclusion, these Fintech apps are secure and regulated by CBN.
-You are safe and can settle with any of the apps you feel comfortable with.
+These saving apps are all good, secure and regulated by CBN.
+You are safe and can settle with any of them you feel comfortable with.

 Conclusion